Hotel Concierge Software: Modules and Integrations

 Multi-language and multi-currency support

 Most likely you deal not only with local visitors but also with international travelers.
 When people can communicate or see information in their own language or shop around with price tags in their currency, it definitely increases their satisfaction.
 Make sure your virtual concierge offers 2-way instant translation of both communication channels and information pages.
+Read more about localization nuances in our dedicated post.

 This internal feature is crucial for efficient handling of guests requests.
 The concierge software has to notify the associated staff member or department that the request was placed and assign the task to the corresponding employee.
 Consider equipping your staff with connected mobile devices to immediately alert them when assistance is required.